terryzhao127/sim-agent/README.md

     1. If a bomb *has not been moved before*, when there is a zero `bomb_life` on the same position as the bomb on the board, do addtion to the corresponding agent.
     1. If a bomb *has been moved before*, when its `life` becomes zero, do addtion to the corresponding agent.

-    So the sim_agent uses `life` of a bomb to test whether a moved bomb *has exploded*, despite it is inaccurate either (because the bomb can be exploded in a chain).
+    So the `SimAgent` uses `life` of a bomb to test whether a moved bomb *has exploded*, despite it is inaccurate either (because the bomb can be exploded in a chain).

 ## Citation